ffd8/P5LIVE/README.md

 If in doubt or not seeing changes, run a hardCompile, `CTRL + SHIFT + ENTER`.

 `frameCount`, `mouseX`, `mouseY` are continous per recompile for smooth refreshes.

+The first reference of `background()` in your code, sets the background of P5LIVE, so that each hardCompile is smooth and the entire website uses that background color.
+Alternatively, you can use `&background=0` in the URL to disable all backgrounds, for usage in a transparent-browser (pending).

 ### AUTOCOMPLETE
 Custom autocomplete with p5.js functions and constants has been implemented!